-- 1) Improving comparability and interoperability of approaches to align investments to sustainability goals - 2) Overcoming information challenges by improving sustainability reporting and disclosure - 3) Enhancing the role of International Financial Institutions in supporting the goals of the Paris Agreement and 2030 Agenda
+- Improving comparability and interoperability of approaches to align investments to sustainability goals - Overcoming information challenges by improving sustainability reporting and disclosure - Enhancing the role of International Financial Institutions in supporting the goals of the Paris Agreement and 2030 Agenda

 This report synthesises the deep analysis conducted by the SFWG and puts forward a set of recommendations to progress in these three areas.
 When country-level actions are discussed, they are to adopt on a voluntary basis.
-The report has been informed by input

-9 GISD (2020).
-Renewed, recharged and reinforced.
-Urgent actions to harmonize and scale sustainable finance.
-OECD, UNDP (2020).
-Framework for SDG Aligned Finance https://sdgfinance.undp.org/sites/default/files/Framework%20for%20SDG%20Aligned%20Finance%20OECD%20UNDP.pdf IIF (2020).
-Sustainable Finance Policy & Regulation: The Case for Greater International Alignment NGFS (2020).
-Sustainable Finance Market Dynamics Report https://www.g20.org/wp-content/uploads/2021/04/Communique-Second-G20-Finance-Ministers-and-Central-Bank-Governors-Meeting-7-April-2021.pdf papers from several international organizations11 leading on each of these topics.
-The process also benefits from feedback collected during a series of consultations with different stakeholders including a sustainable finance roundtable, and three workshops with international organizations, private sector organizations, and G20 engagement groups.
+The report has been informed by input papers from several international organizations leading on each of these topics.
+The process also benefits from feedback collected during a series of consultations with different stakeholders including a sustainable finance roundtable, and three workshops with international organizations11, private sector organizations, and G20 engagement groups.
 Those consultations opened a conversation around the structure of the roadmap and helped the SFWG to advance a stock-take of different activities and solutions related to the roadmap focus areas to accelerate the mobilization of public and private capital towards the achievement of the goals of the Paris Agreement and the 2030 Agenda.